-- 16.-(1) The Committee may develop and approve a normative document to serve as an East African Standard. - (2) For purposes of urgency, a normative document shall be developed in place of an East African Standard. - (3) A normative document shall be valid for a period of two years from the date of approval by the Committee. - (4)The Committee shall publish guidelines for the compilation and publication of normative documents. - (5) The normative documents shall be published by the national standards bodies of the Partner States in a manner that distinguishes them from East African Standards.
+- (1) The Committee may develop and approve a normative document to serve as an East African Standard. - (2) For purposes of urgency, a normative document shall be developed in place of an East African Standard. - (3) A normative document shall be valid for a period of two years from the date of approval by the Committee. - (4) The Committee shall publish guidelines for the compilation and publication of normative documents. - (5) The normative documents shall be published by the national standards bodies of the Partner States in a manner that distinguishes them from East African Standards.

-Catalogue and Authoritative Text of East African Standard
+Catalogue and Authoritative Text of East African Standards

-- 17.-(1) The Secretariat shall maintain a catalogue of East African Standards and normative documents. - (2) The catalogue shall be made available to the public by the Secretariat in such format as the Council may direct. - (3) The catalogue shall include- - (a) the title and number of the East African Standard or normative document; and - (b) a summary of the scope and purpose of that East African Standard or normative document. - (4) The Secretariat shall maintain the authoritative text of each East African Standard and normative document in hard copy and electronic format, in a manner that ensures the integrity of the text.
+- (1) The Secretariat shall maintain a catalogue of East African Standards and normative documents. - (2) The catalogue shall be made available to the public by the Secretariat in such format as the Council may direct. - (3) The catalogue shall include- - (a) the title and number of the East African Standard or normative document; and - (b) a summary of the scope and purpose of that East African Standard or normative document. - (4) The Secretariat shall maintain the authoritative text of each East African Standard and normative document in hard copy and electronic format, in a manner that ensures the integrity of the text.

-18.-(1) Notwithstanding any other law-
+(1) Notwithstanding any other law --

-(a) the copyright in any East African Standard or other normative documents shall vest in the national standards bodies of the Partner States; and Copyright and Publication of East African Standards

-- (b) the national standards bodies of the Partner States shall not be deprived of a copyright in paragraph (a) where a standard or a provision of the standard is incorporated in a law in terms of the provisions of any law. - (2) A person shall not without the authorisation of a national standards body of a Partner State; publish, reproduce, record of transmit any document or any part of a document in respect of which a copyright vests under subsection (1), - 19.-(1) The Council on the recommendation of the Committee and subject to the expiry period in subsection 6 (d) may declare an East African Standard or a provision of that standard to be a compulsory standard throughout the Community - (2) The declaration of a compulsory standard shall be to- - (a) prevent deceptive practices; - (b) protect human health and safety; - (c) protect animal or plant life or health; and - (d) protect the environment. - (3) The Council on the recommendation of the Committee may amend or withdraw a compulsory standard. - (4) The Committee shall when recommending to the Council that an East African Standard be declared a compulsory standard, ensure, that- - (a) the problem to be solved is precisely stated; - (b) the intervention is based on clear evidence that government action is justified;
+- Copyright and Publicati on of East African Standards - (a) the copyright in any East African Standard or other normative documents shall vest in the national standards bodies of the Partner States; and - (b) the national standards bodies of the Partner States shall not be deprived of a copyright in paragraph (a) where a standard or a provision of the standard is incorporated in a law in terms of the provisions of any law. - (2) A person shall not without the authorisation of a national standards body of a Partner State; publish, reproduce, record or transmit any document or any part of a document in respect of which a copyright vests under subsection (1), - (1) The Council on the recommendation of the Committee and subject to the expiry period in subsection 6 (d) may declare an East African Standard or a provision of that standard to be a compulsory standard throughout the Community.

+Déclaration,

-Declaration Publication and Implementation of Compulsory Standards
+Publication and

+Implementation

+of

+Compuls

+Standards